Who we are and what we do

 PAEP currently has one part-time Graphic Designer and two staff members; one Financial Assistant and one Senior Group Coordinator.
-PAEP has five (5) active Board of Directors that is diverse and bi-lingual (English & Filipino languages); with Seven (7) active Board Members which include two (2) Senior Partners from the APO and Hmong & Lao Senior Group.
+PAEP has five (5) active Board of Directors that is diverse and bi-lingual (English, Filipino and Tongan languages); which include one (1) Senior Partner from the First Tongan Senior Group.

 The Board is headed by Norberto Caoili, a Filipino American retired Engineer from the Boeing Company and a well-known community leader and organizer.
 He is past President of the Filipino Community of Seattle, Past District Governor of the Seattle Bituin (“Star”) Lions Club and currently also the President of the Coalition of Filipino-American Organizations (COFAO).

 Several volunteers assist us with our programs.
 Our former Fiscal Agent was Neighborhood House of Seattle but now we have employed Honest Buck Accounting which is also a very respected Accounting Office.
 We use interpreters for the Hmong, Mien, and Laotians who do not speak English at all.